asligh/Voter-Ballot-Data-Analysis-Application/README.md

 ## Purpose

-The purpose of the PyPoll application is to analyze voter ballot results and produce statistical results to both the terminal at to text file using a scaleable, object-oriented approach.
+The purpose of the PyPoll application is to analyze voter ballot results and produce election results to both the terminal at to text file using a scaleable, object-oriented approach.

 ## Instructions